 Dr. Schull has testified that a slot machine is designed to be so effective at extracting money from people that it is “a product that, for all intents and purposes, approaches every player as a potential addict — in other words, someone who won’t stop playing until his or her means are depleted.”
 Dr. Bob Breen, the Director of the Gambling Treatment Program at Rhode Island Hospital, has been even more direct in his public comments about slot machines: “Given the right circumstances, almost anyone can get hooked on slots.”

-It has failed because casinos and state lotteries are the most predatory business in the country today.
+It has failed because casinos and state lotteries are now the most predatory operations in the country.

 Serious gambling-related problems has emerged as an epidemic among America’s youth.
 Today, at least one out of every five young people has a serious gambling-related problem, up from one out of every ten in 1988.